COLIN ENNIS, PsY.D.

 and a Bachelor’s degree from the Berklee College of Music in Boston, MA.
 I've been authorized to provide inter-jurisdictional telepsychology by PsyPact.
-I can provide virtual therapy to individuals in Illinois, Arizona, Colorado, Delaware, Georgia, Missouri, Nebraska, New Hampshire, Nevada, Ohio, Oklahoma, Pennsylvania, Texas, Utah, and Virginia.
+I can provide virtual therapy to individuals in Illinois, Arizona, Colorado, Delaware, Georgia, Maine, Maryland, Missouri, Nebraska, New Hampshire, New Jersey, Nevada, Ohio, Oklahoma, Pennsylvania, Texas, Utah, and Virginia.
 View my CV

 The longer I practice as a Licensed Clinical Psychologist, the more my work has come to focus on empowerment.
 Sometimes people and systems hold us back, sometimes we hold ourselves back, and far too often we sell ourselves short.
 I can help you navigate these problems as you work toward becoming the best version of yourself.
 Everyone’s journey and their needs in psychotherapy are different and I don’t believe in one-size-fits-all solutions.
 However, I generally view the goal of psychotherapy as getting relief from your most pressing problems while developing the insights and skills to help you manage long after therapy has ended.

 We do this by working together in a nonjudgmental relationship where you can focus productively on your problems.
 As we look for solutions, I’ll offer a supportive outside perspective on your problems.
 Our conversations will involve questions, challenges, and practical advice.
 As we go along, I’ll also draw your attention to other things that are important.

 These might your include your relationships, important events from your past, the ways you avoid confronting your fears, and your wishes and dreams.
 It’s my hope that when therapy is done that you've not only solved problems and feel better, but you feel an authentic engagement with others and that your life has meaning and purpose.